mkbansal0588/AZDevops/modules/module03.md

 ### 5d.
 Destroy
 Terraform destroy will remove all infrastructure that is in the Terraform code.
-So, this will remove the Azure Kubernetes Service (AKS) cluster and the resource group but if there are other resources then those will not be removed.
+So, this will remove the resource group but if there are other resources then those will not be removed.

 ```
-terraform destroy
+terraform apply -auto-approve -destroy
 ```

 ## 📚 Additional Reading

+## 🧑‍💼 To-Do Activities

+- Exercise 1: Copy the code to local files and executes all terraform commands (except destroy).
+- Exercise 2: Code snippet provided in module creates a resource group without lock.
+Rerun all terraform commands (except destroy) after enabling lock for resource group.
+(Note: Do this change trigger a full redeployment of the resource?)
+- Exercise 3: Make use of Azurerm backend to move the terraform state file to storage account and container created in lab setup step 2c. (hint: https://www.terraform.io/language/settings/backends/azurerm)
+- Exercise 4: Execute terraform destroy with resource group lock enabled.
+- Exercise 5: Execute terraform destroy after manually removing the resource group lock

 ## :tada: Summary